 The NSW government has implemented a robust non-urban water metering framework to allow for greater understanding of water usage from agriculture in NSW.
 The government's objective is to improve community confidence, reduce environmental impacts of water usage, and ensure that NSW’s water is used sustainably.
-Implementation of the Non-urban Water Metering framework started in December 2018, with a stage rollout planned to occur over the next 5 years.
+Implementation of the Non-urban Water Metering framework started in December 2018, with a stage rollout planned for the following 5 years.
+These deadlines have been delayed for the Southern Inland and Coastal regions, with the rollout projected to

 The rollout of the framework is staggered, dependent on location and water pump/bore size.
 Water users with pumps 500mm or greater that are used to take both licensed water will be required to have an accurate water sensor and Local Intelligence Device (LID) installed by 1 March 2021 regardless of location.